codeigniter4/shield/docs/1 - concepts.md

 ## User Providers

 You can use your own models to handle user persistence.
-Shield calls this class the `User Provider` class.
+Shield calls this the "User Provider" class.
 A default model is provided for you at `CodeIgniter\Shield\Models\UserModel`.
 You can change this in the `Config\Auth->userProvider` setting.
 The only requirement is that your new class MUST extend the provided `UserModel`.